anand-kashyap/online-fashion-store/Readme.md

 signup --done
-role specify for admin/user in db and code --done checkout product and add to cart --done add products from admin + sales management add categories from admin stock management and show in admin purchase management of raw materials searching of products from frontend
+role specify for admin/user in db and code --done checkout product and add to cart --done add products from admin --done add categories from admin -- done sales management stock management and show in admin purchase management of raw materials searching of products from frontend